 How to become a Governor

 When there is a space on our Governing Body, a letter/ email will go out to parents and request for those who are interested to contact school.
 You will then be asked to write a short statement about what skills you could offer the school by being part of the Governing Body.
 You will then be invited to a meeting to learn more about the role of a school governor.
 The statement is then circulated round to the relevant people to read.
 If needed, a vote is then carried out and the person with the highest number of votes is elected.
 If you are interested in becoming a member of the Governing Body at Morley Victoria or need further information about the role of a Governor, please speak to the school office.
-2017 Eligibility Declaration .doc